 Every school has a statutory obligation to not exceed 30 children per classroom with one teacher.
 However, this can be stretched in certain circumstances during the appeal process which will look at your child’s welfare.

-As mentioned, eight out of ten schools are rated as good or above by Ofsted, meaning your child should be in safe hands whatever the outcome.
+As mentioned, 8 out of 10 schools are rated as good or above by Ofsted, meaning your child should be in safe hands whatever the outcome.

 In the scenario that your application and appeal is denied, you can then ask to be placed on the school’s continuing interest list.
 This list is a first come first serve list of interested parties who will be accepted into the school once a vacancy becomes available.